-5.1 Results
+5.1.
+Results

-As a first example, Figure 6 (a-c) shows several aspects of the vibratory response of a vibraphone bar, when impacted at location $x_c = 0$.
+As a first example, Figure 6a-c shows several aspects of the vibratory response of a vibraphone bar, when impacted at location $x_c = 0$ .
 For this aluminium bar, which has a typical undercut, we postulated modal frequency ratios of 1:4:9 for the tuned modes.
 A modal damping value of $\zeta_m = 0.02\%$ has been assumed for all modes, as explained before.
-A contact stiffness value of $K_c = 10^8 \text{ N/m}^{3/2}$ between the mallet tip and the bar - see equation (27) - has been used.
+A contact stiffness value of $K_c = 10^8$ N/m1.5 between the mallet tip and the bar - see equation (29) - has been used.

-The time history trace in Figure 6 (a) shows the initial transient after the mallet impact, followed by the slow decay of the first elastic mode.
-The first zoomed trace in Figure 6 (b) highlights how, during the initial transient, the low-frequency supportdependent rigid-body modes are excited, as well as the higher frequency elastic modes.
+The time history trace in Figure 6a shows the initial transient after the mallet impact, followed by the slow decay of the first elastic mode.
+The first zoomed trace in Figure 6b highlights how, during the initial transient, the low-frequency support-dependent rigid-body modes are excited, as well as the higher frequency elastic modes.
 The second zoomed trace shows that the decay response is dominated by the lightly damped first elastic mode.
-These effects are confirmed by the corresponding response spectra shown in Figure 6 (c).
+These effects are confirmed by the corresponding response spectra shown in Figure 6c.

-The spectrogram of the bar response at location $x_c = 0$ is illustrated in Figure 7.
+The spectrogram of the bar response velocity at location $x_c = 0$ is illustrated in Figure 7.
 It is clear that the higher frequency modes only vibrate significantly during a few tenths of a second - which are however crucial for the timbre recognition.
-Overall, we feel that the perceived "sound" (we used the velocity signal at a bar end for our subjective timbre comparisons) is quite realistic, although the resonator has not been incorporated yet in the model.